London. Not only the capital city of England but one of the most visited cities in the world. And for good reason.

-The Kensington and Chelsea area is a perfect place to stay in London especially if you are visiting with kids or as a family.
+The Chelsea area is a perfect place to stay in London especially if you love to shop and take in some fine dining.

-- Best Air BnB in Kensington/Chelsea: Bordering both Kensington and Chelsea this comfortable and stylish flat has a great location.
+- Best Air BnB in Chelsea: Bordering both Kensington and Chelsea this comfortable and stylish flat has a great location.
 It is walking distance to the Tube, museums, markets and several excellent pubs.

 - Best Hotel: Mandarin Oriental Hyde Park: Located right on Hyde Park in Knightsbridge, The Mandarin offers luxury accommodations at a luxury price.
 If you want o be pampered stay here!